sarasabino/Accident_Rate_Project/README.md

 As we have seen that the models need to be balanced, we have performed the random forest with the balanced data from previous steps.

 We have also performed a GridSearchCv to try get the best results we can get.
+In this model we achieved the following results:

+- accuracy: 0.76
+- precision 'No' : 0.79
+- precision 'Yes' : 0.74

 ![alt text](https://raw.githubusercontent.com/sarasabino/Accident_Rate_Project/master/Images/random_forest_cm.PNG)
 ![alt text](https://raw.githubusercontent.com/sarasabino/Accident_Rate_Project/master/Images/rforest_learning_curve.PNG)

 #### XGBoost

+- accuracy : 0.76
+- precision 'No' : 0.79
+- precision 'Yes' : 0.74

 ![alt text](https://raw.githubusercontent.com/sarasabino/Accident_Rate_Project/master/Images/xgboost_cm.PNG)

 #### SVM: Support Vector Machine

+Performing the GridSearchCV to find the best parameters we have increase a little bit the model's metrics.

 ![alt text](https://raw.githubusercontent.com/sarasabino/Accident_Rate_Project/master/Images/svm_cm.PNG)

 ### Applying Deep Learning: Neural Networks

+Before normalizing the data the neural network delivered very bad metrics after normalizing the data and try to combine the parameters to obtain the best results we have obtained the following metrics:

+- accuracy: 0.90
+- loss: 0.39

 ![alt text](https://raw.githubusercontent.com/sarasabino/Accident_Rate_Project/master/Images/neuraln_loss.PNG)